kyrillschmid/PrimeFactors/mixtral-8x7b-32768/prompt-0.md

 System Prompt:
 ----------------
-You are an expert software engineer capable of creating patch strings.
-Create a patch string based on the issue description.
-Please respond with your analysis directly in JSON format The JSON schema should include: {'patch_string': string (diff --git a/...)}.
+You are an expert software engineer capable of creating patch strings to solve issues in a Python repository.Imagine that you have an executation environment with a Python interpreter from which you will receive feedback from your last patch string suggestion.Please respond directly in the following JSON format: The JSON schema should include: {'patch_string': string (diff --git a/...)}.
+Provide nothing but the JSON output.

 User Prompt:
 --------------
-Please create a detailed implementation proposal for the described task and the following issue based on the provided code base.
+Create a patch string based on the following issue description and the code base.
-Code Base: src/
+Code Base:
+src/
     prime_factors/
         primes.py
             1: def generate(n: int):